 - The Final Design Phase of EMU systems continues.
 Major systems have frozen their designs to commence prototype testing and series production.
 Car Interior designs are finalized.
-Software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) scheduled to be complete in late 2019. - First three carshells (Cab Cars and Toilet Car) are in Stadler's Salt Lake City facility undergoing painting repairs from shipment damage, fitting of interior and underfloor bracketry, thermal insulation installation, and cable duct installation. - The remaining carshells (3) for Trainset 1 are in transit to Salt Lake City. - Other Salt Lake City facility activities include manufacturing of electric cable harnesses and electric panel subassemblies. - Stadler's new railcar manufacturing facility construction continues on schedule and consistent to support EMU manufacturing activities. - PTC technical and commercial discussions are progressing and the no-cost change order to implement Interoperable Electronic Train Management System (I-ETMS) is in development. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA PMOC, Safety, QA, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC Program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
+Software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) scheduled to be complete in late 2019. - Trainset 1: first six-car trainset of carshells are in Stadler's Salt Lake City facility undergoing final assembly. - Trainset 2: two carshells in Port of Houston, two in transit from Europe, one is being prepared for shipment from Stadler Altenrhein, and the final carshell of the six-car trainset is to be shipped by the end of January 2019. - Other Salt Lake City facility ongoing activities include manufacturing of electric cable harnesses and electric panel subassemblies. - PTC no-cost change order for Stadler to supply Interoperable Electronic Train Management System (I-ETMS) being finalized and proposed to be executed in January 2019. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, QA, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC Program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
 Caltrain is currently evaluating options and possible impacts.

-- Truck assembly Final Design Review conducted. - Continue finalizing car and system designs. - Continue with proof of design testing of key systems. - Continue system level first article inspections.
+- Continue truck manufacturing.
+Structural design tests scheduled for first quarter 2019. - Continued with proof of design testing of key systems (propulsion, brakes, couplers, gearboxes). - Continue system level first article inspections.